jchan922/react-patterns/react-19/overview.md

-# React 19 - Major Features Overview
+# React 19 - Overview

 ## What's New in React 19